The Ultimate Framework for Developing a LinkedIn Sales Strategy

 • Spending behavior

-LinkedIn gives you lots of options to research and find people based on the buyer personas you’ve created.
+LinkedIn Sales Navigator gives you lots of options to research and find people based on the buyer personas you’ve created.
+Once you have identified your buyer personas, a strong LinkedIn Sales Navigator strategy will help you identify them and send targeted messages to them.
 For example, LinkedIn profiles can provide insight into your customers’ pain points and what they care about.
 You can also use advanced search to find relevant people using their occupation or job title.

 Step 4: Create a communication framework